Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Data Analysis

 where $\eta = |1 - (4Q^2)^{-1}|^{\frac{1}{2}}$.

-Two sets of kernels are combined together to model the stellar pulsations.
-In the first kernel, all the three parameters ($Q, S_{0}, w_{0}$) are allowed to vary in the fit, while in the second kernel, $Q$ is fixed to $1/\sqrt{2}$, only $S_{0}, w_{0}$ are free parameters.
-These two kernels represent the oscillatory component and the non-oscillator component that decays rapidly with $\tau$ of stellar pulsations, respectively.
+Two sets of kernels are combined to model the stellar pulsations.
+In the first kernel, all three parameters ($Q, S_{0}, w_{0}$) are allowed to vary in fit, while in the second kernel, $Q$ is fixed to $1/\sqrt{2}$, and only $S_{0}, w_{0}$ are free parameters.
+These two kernels represent the oscillatory component and the nonoscillator component that decays rapidly with $\tau$ of stellar pulsations, respectively.
 In addition, we incorporate the eclipse depth as another free parameter in the fitting process to mitigate potential covariance with the forward model assumptions.
-For the CH4$_{\rm on}$ band data, the broader bandwidth returns higher SNR, enabling quite robust identification and systematic removal of pulsation-induced noise, as illustrated in Fig.~\ref{fig:pulsation}.
-Conversely, the pulsation correction in the CO band is less successful, due to the narrower bandwidth and limited data volume and thus suppressed pulsation signatures.
+For the CH4$_{\rm on}$ band data, the broader bandwidth returns a higher S/N, which enables quite robust identification and systematic removal of pulsation-induced noise, as illustrated in Fig.~\ref{fig:pulsation}.
+Conversely, the pulsation correction in the CO band is less successful, due to the narrower bandwidth and limited data volume, and thus suppressed pulsation signatures.